grafana/k6-studio/README.md

 ## Usage collection

-By default, Grafana k6 Studio sends anonymous usage reports so that we can track relevant information to be able to build the product making better data-driven decisions.
-Prioritizing the features that benefit the most and reducing the impact of changes.
+By default, Grafana k6 Studio collects anonymous usage data to help us improve the product through data-driven decisions.
+This allows us to prioritize features that benefit users most and minimize the impact of changes.

 For more information visit the [documentation](https://grafana.com/docs/k6-studio/set-up/usage-collection/).